amitapl/amitapple.snowsite/Snow/_posts/2014-06-24-azure-website-logging.md

 * **Eventlog.xml** - You may see this file sometimes under your LogFiles directory of your website (`d:\home\LogFiles`).
 This file contains ETW designated events, usually it is generated and populated with errors of some crash that occurred.

-* **Kudu Traces** - In your website's file system under `d:\home\LogFiles\kudu\trace` you can find the traces file for [Kudu](https://github.com/projectkudu/kudu/wiki) which drives some of the developer experience features of Azure Websites like: git deployment and WebJobs.
+* **Kudu Traces** - In your website's file system under `d:\home\LogFiles\kudu\trace` you can find the traces file for [Kudu](https://github.com/projectkudu/kudu/wiki) which drives some of the developer experience features of Azure Web Apps like: git deployment and WebJobs.

 * **Application Logs** - See detailed information on application logs in the next section.